rsocket/rsocket/Protocol.md

     +-------------------------------+
 ```

-* __Stream ID__: (32 bits = max value 2^31-1 = 2,147,483,647) Positive signed integer representing the stream Identifier for this frame or 0 to indicate the entire connection.
+* __Stream ID__: (32 bits = max value 2^31-1 = 2,147,483,647) Signed positive Integer representing the stream Identifier for this frame or 0 to indicate the entire connection.
   * Transport protocols that include demultiplexing, such as HTTP/2, MAY omit the Stream ID field if all parties agree.
 The means of negotiation and agreement is left to the transport protocol.
 * __Frame Type__: (6 bits = max value 63) Type of Frame.
 * __Flags__: (10 bits) Any Flag bit not specifically indicated in the frame type should be set to 0 when sent and not interpreted on